flopezag/fiware-murano/docker/muranoservice/README.md

 ### Populate the murano database

 Use the following command:

     murano-db-manage upgrade

 ### Import core library.
-It is required to obtain the core library which is in https://github.com/openstack/murano/tree/master/meta/io.murano We need to execute the zip file for that folder and import in murano by:
+It is required to obtain the core library which is in [murano repository](https://github.com/openstack/murano/tree/master/meta/io.murano)
+We need to execute the zip file for that folder and import in murano by:

     murano package-import --exists-action u  --is-public io.murano.zip

 ### Import packages